Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 **Algorithm:**

 1. Verify that the block’s version is greater or equal the block version in the previous block header.
 2. Verify that `Height` is equal to `PrevBlockHeader.Height + 1`.
-If not, halt and return false.
 4. Verify that `PreviousBlockID` is equal to the entry ID of `PrevBlockHeader`.
 5. Verify that `Timestamp` is greater than `PrevBlockHeader.Timestamp`.
-6. Verify that `PreviousBlockID.NextConsensusProgram` with VM version 1.
+6. Evaluate program `PreviousBlockID.NextConsensusProgram` with [VM version 1](vm1.md) and expansion flag set to `false`.
+If program execution failed, fail validation.
 7. For each transaction in the block:
     1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header; if it is not valid, halt and return false.
 8. Compute the [transactions merkle root](data.md#transactions-merkle-root) for the block.